devnixs/words-coordinates/README.md

 ## How does it work?

+Note: The algorithm has changed and this is not the current implementation.
+This algorithm only gives a precision of 5 meters.
+I'll write the description of the new algorithm soon.

 | Step  		                        | Result |
 | ------------------------------------ | ------------- |
 | Start with the base coordinates  | 43.258783, 5.564971  |